Voting Information for all Delaware Residents

 To vote absentee, you must submit an affidavit to request a ballot and swear or affirm that you are unable to go to your regular polling place during the election.
 There are separate affidavits for each type of election and for each county.
-The affidavit can be obtained by phoning or writing your County Board of Elections or your county's affidavit may be downloaded from the Delaware Election Commission site.
+The affidavit can be obtained by phoning or writing your County Board of Elections (see links below) or your county's affidavit may be downloaded from the Delaware Election Commission site here.

 Polling Place Hours